Communities of Practice

-- Participants include 20 people from 21 network countries.
+- Participants include 20 people from 21 countries.

 - Dr. Peter Preko (CQUIN Project Director) is the technical lead, supported by Ms. Phephile Dlamini (Project Operations Coordinator)

-- The CoP has monthly virtual meetings to update each other on DSD implementation within the network.
+- The CoP has monthly virtual meetings to update members on DSD implementation within the network.

 - The platform facilitates the swift exchange of policy documents, SOPs, and data collection tools used in DSD among the network countries.